-- DO NOT apply more than a maximum cumulative amount of 6.0 fl ozs/A of Sharpen per cropping season on established grass seed stands and 4.0 fl ozs/A on seedling grass seed stands. - Preharvest Interval (PHI) for grass seed: 50 days. - DO NOT apply Sharpen to bahiagrass, buffalograss, or switchgrass.
+- DO NOT apply more than a maximum cumulative amount of 6.0 fl ozs/A of Sharpen (0.134 lb ai/A of saflufenacil) per cropping season on established grass seed stands and 4.0 fl ozs/A (0.089 lb ai/A of saflufenacil) on seedling grass seed stands. - Preharvest Interval (PHI) for grass seed: 50 days. - DO NOT apply Sharpen to bahiagrass, buffalograss, or switchgrass.